muratk5n/thirdwave/en/index.md

 top of the world baby..!
 This one looks more sad, dour.
 Two of the three figures have low approval ratings, one is certainly on the way out.
-The war in Ukraine is not going well for the "Rules-Based Order" and the opposition is coaelescing.
+The war in Ukraine is not going well for the "Rules-Based Order" and the opposition is coalescing.

 ---